jgrochulski/scrape-a-trailer/README.md

-# scrape-a-trailer
+# Bring-a-Scraper
-A NodeJS based web scraper API to collect current auction information from Bring a Trailer.
+A NodeJS based web scraper API to collect current auction information from Bring-a-Trailer.

 Deployed to Heroku and available for use through RapidAPI: